 Events & Workshops

-Each season we bring together like-minded, creative individuals through a series of events, talks and workshops online.
+Each season we bring together like-minded, creative individuals through a series of events, talks and workshops both online and in our shops.
 We hope you can take part.

 We host live shows each week, bringing our community together through a series of styling conversations, talks with our makers and guided tutorials led by the TOAST team.
 Join our upcoming events or watch our past shows.